techidaily/site-win11-tips/source/_posts/how-to-reactivate-the-forgotten-windows-start-menu.md

 2. In the Command Prompt window, type "SFC /scannow" and press enter.
 3. Wait until the utility performs a scan.

  If Windows doesn’t find any integrity violations, there was no problem with the files.
 However, if Windows does find issues but couldn’t resolve them, you may need to perform additional scans.
-Here is a detailed[guide on the Windows built-in file system repair tools](https://www.makeuseof.com/windows-built-in-repair-tools/) that’ll help you do just that.
+Here is a detailed [guide on the Windows built-in file system repair tools](https://www.makeuseof.com/windows-built-in-repair-tools/) that’ll help you do just that.

 ## 6\.
 Re-register the Built-in Windows Apps Using PowerShell